chandan21gupta/Simple-Packing/README.md

 # When contribute to this repo, please:

-1. Do not uplaod file in "__ pycache__" folder
+1. Please do not uplaod file in "__ pycache__" folder

-2. Do not upload the input and output file
+2. Please do not upload the input and output file

-3. Do not modify the existing files.
+3. Please do not modify the existing files.
 If you want to improve existing function, please create a new one with a different name after that function, and I will check that out and combine the two functions together.

+4. Please do not create files with name the same as existing one.

+Thanks for your contributation!